lostechies/blog/_ryansvihla/2014-04-20-buffer-cache-makes-slow-disks-seem-fast-till-you-need-them.md

   - Disk IO
   - Linux
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2014/04/20/buffer-cache-makes-slow-disks-seem-fast-till-you-need-them.html).*

 Linux has this wonderful thing called the buffer cache (for more detail read [here](http://www.tldp.org/LDP/sag/html/buffer-cache.html) ).
 In summary, it uses all your free ram as a cache for file access.
 Because of buffer cache you can easily get under 1 millisecond response times.

 However, this sets a lot of people up for a trap.
 Imagine you buy a “database server” with a 5400RPM hard disk at Best Buy, while you’re there you pick up an extra 8 gigs of RAM.
 After loading the latest Ubuntu and restoring a 1 gig customer database backup.
 You check to see how much RAM you’re using and you have 2 gigs free.
 You test the new server out and records are coming off that server at an unbelievable speed, your happy, your boss is happy, you look like a genius.